Muhammad Hussain Naini

-Grand Ayatollah Sheikh Mohammad-Hossein Naini Gharavi (May 25, 1860 – August 14, 1936) was an Iranian Shia marja'.
+Grand Ayatollah Sheikh Mohammad-Hossein Naini Gharavi (25 May 1860 – 14 August 1936) was an Iranian Shia marja'.

 His father Mirza Abdol Rahim and grandfather Haji Mirza Saeed, both one were Sheikhs of Nain and Mohammad Hussein proved himself the most competent student of Ayatollah Kazem Khorasani.
 Ayatollah Naini is considered to be the most famous theoretician of Iran's Constitutional Revolution.
 He died in 1936 and was buried next to shrine of Imam Ali in Iraq.
 Among his works, notable references are his Dubios Habit, Vassilat'un Nijat, and Ressalat la Zarar.
-50th death anniversary of Ayatollah Mirza Mohammed Hussein Naini was memorialized by issue of Stamps Tickets, in Iran, in 1987.
+The 50th death anniversary of Ayatollah Mirza Mohammed Hussein Naini was memorialized by issuing postage stamps in Iran, in 1987.